 Revisiting commercial space and NASA

-Before “commercial space” there was “cost-plus space”.
-It was in this Byzantine world that whistle blower Ernie Fitzgerald said back in the 1960s “There are only two phases of a program.
+Before “commercial space,” there was “cost-plus space.”
+In this Byzantine world, whistle-blower Ernie Fitzgerald said in the 1960s, “There are only two phases of a program.
 The first is ‘It’s too early to tell.’
-The second ‘It’s too late to stop.’”
-While today’s trending topics in space exploration are about going commercial not cost-plus, Starships and Starlink, space tourism, billionaires and SPACs, it is worth remembering how any project can go askew.
+The second, ‘It’s too late to stop.’”
+While today’s trending topics in space exploration are about going commercial, not cost-plus, Starships and Starlink, space tourism, billionaires, and SPACs, it is worth remembering how any project can go askew.
 Knowing what to avoid, space exploration can finally be more about planets and less about plans.

 A paper in a typewriter.
 The text on the paper says "There are only two phases of a program.
 The first is ‘It’s too early to tell.’
 The second ‘It’s too late to stop.’”
 Below the image there is a subtext that says: Did you get the memo about the program schedule update?